> Frequently-Asked Questions

 Costs for site visits within the continental United States are usually less than $5000.
 For information about costs of site visits outside the continental United States, please contact IACBE World Headquarters.

-In order to become an educational member of the IACBE, an academic business unit must submit an application for educational membership, pay its membership dues, provide evidence that its parent institution has a publicly-stated mission appropriate to a college or university, submit a copy of the most recent catalog for the institution’s undergraduate and graduate degree programs, and provide evidence that its parent institution has nationally-recognized institutional accreditation (or its equivalent) and grants business degrees at the bachelor’s, master’s, or doctoral level.
+In order to become an educational member of the IACBE, an academic business unit must submit an application for educational membership, pay its membership dues, provide evidence that its parent institution has a publicly-stated mission appropriate to a college or university, submit a copy of the most recent catalog, bulletin, prospectus, brochures, or other materials for the institution’s undergraduate and graduate degree programs, and provide evidence that its parent institution has nationally-recognized institutional accreditation (or its equivalent) and grants business degrees at the bachelor’s, master’s, or doctoral level.
 For more information about becoming an educational member of the IACBE, see our Accreditation Process Manual.

 Payments may be remitted by check, by credit card, or by wire transfer.
 Checks should be mailed to the IACBE at 11374 Strang Line Road, Lenexa, KS 66215 USA.
 For credit card payment and wire transfer information, please contact Ms. Kim Caedo, Director of Finance, at IACBE World Headquarters.